kevinmcmahon/WindyCityGo-Android/outstanding_issues.markdown

  - add overlay info on map *DONE*
  - cache the xml files being read.
  - cache the images being used.
+ - fix the parsing on the locations before the live updates are completed.